Skip to content

 Warning

 The notion of a table of values mentioned here is specific to the definition of the model with Excel (the name of such a table does not appear in the DSK model) and should not be confused with the notion of a variation or environment table which is an integral part of the DSK model (their names appear in the model tree under the Tables folder).
-In the Excel model, the variation and environment tables are to be defined in the Tables sheet and are to be referenced in the columns with a name like:
+In the Excel model, the variation and environment tables are to be defined in the Table sheet and are to be referenced in the columns with a name like:

 Options list